 Socialism and Communism in Practice

 Today, communism exists in China, Cuba, North Korea, Laos and Vietnam—although in reality, a purely communist state has never existed.
 Such countries can be classified as communist because in all of them, the central government controls all aspects of the economic and political system.
 But none of them have achieved the elimination of personal property, money or class systems that the communist ideology requires.

 Likewise, no country in history has achieved a state of pure socialism.
 Even countries that are considered by some people to be socialist states, like Norway, Sweden and Denmark, have successful capitalist sectors and follow policies that are largely aligned with social democracy.
 Many European and Latin American countries have adopted socialist programs (such as free college tuition, universal health care and subsidized child care) and even elected socialist leaders, with varying levels of success.

 In the United States, socialism has not historically enjoyed as much success as a political movement.
 Its peak came in 1912, when Socialist Party presidential candidate Eugene V. Debs won 6 percent of the vote.
 But at the same time, U.S. programs once considered socialist, such as Medicare and Social Security, have been integrated into American life.

 Democratic socialism, a growing U.S. political movement in recent years, lands somewhere in between social democracy and communism.
-Like communists, democratic socialists believe workers should control the means of production, and not be subjected to the will of the free market and the capitalist classes.
+Like communists, democratic socialists believe workers should control the bulk of the means of production, and not be subjected to the will of the free market and the capitalist classes.
 But they believe their vision of socialism must be achieved through democratic processes, rather than revolution.